What are shaders? Why are they popular in games, animation and films? How are shaders being used in the industry and what's it got to do with music?

 |Fri 2nd||De La Warr Pavilion, Bexhill on Sea|

 Long-term collaborators, the Bradford-based duo are both self taught and fierce believers of simple, open and accessible tech.
+They seek to demystify and share their knowledge with those as curious.

 Their recent work explored ideas within neuroscience and synaesthesia, an interactive installation experimenting with sound through touch, visuals and movement via augmented reality using sand, commissioned by the National Science and Media Museum.